signal-noise/laundromat/README.md

 # Developing

 Set up a GCP Project.
 Set up a [Firestore](https://console.cloud.google.com/firestore/data) (native) database.
 You'll need a service account and JSON file along with it.
 The service account needs thr `Firebase Rules System` permission.
+You also need to set up Cloud Run and the Container Registry API.

 Use the [Library](https://console.developers.google.com/apis/library) page to select the Sheets API and Drive API and enable both.